 Converting Waste into Energy

-The Clean Energy Lab is primarily run by student fellows and students in our Biofuels Lab Course.
+The Searle Biodiesel Lab is run by student interns.
 These students oversee the production and sale of:

-We hope that this Clean Energy Program can serve as a model for the rest of the university and general public.
+We hope that this program can serve as a model for the rest of the university and general public.
 We seek to reduce the goods brought onto campus and the waste leaving campus by more efficiently using what we already have.